- What are Securities in Investments?

 What are the Types of Securities?

-- Equity Securities: Equity refers to stocks and shares by way of which the shareholder claims ownership of the Company.
+- Equity Securities: Equity refers to stocks and shares.
+It represents the ownership interest held by shareholders in a company.
 The earnings of a shareholder are usually in the form of dividends.
-The listed Equity Security is volatile and rises and falls as per the market conditions.
+Also, listed equity securities are volatile and are the prices rise or fall as per the market conditions.

-- Debt Securities: Debt Securities are instruments like government bonds, certificate of deposits, corporate bonds, treasury bills etc. These are bought and sold with a promise to repay the same with interest.
-Here, the rate of interest, the amount borrowed and the maturity and renewal date is predetermined.
+- Debt Securities: Debt or fixed income securities represent that the money is borrowed and shall be repaid with interest upon maturity.
+These securities include government bonds, certificate of deposits, corporate bonds, treasury bills etc. These are bought and sold with a promise to repay the same with interest.
+Also, the debt agreement predetermines the rate of interest, the amount borrowed, the maturity and renewal date.

 What are the two major types of Equity Securities?

 The two major types of Equity Securities are:

 - Common Shares: The common shares represent ownership of the shareholder, a claim over earnings, and net assets on liquidation along with voting power, involvement in decision making.

 - Preferred Shares: Preferred shares have a preference over common shares in the event of claiming the company’s earnings or dividends and assets during liquidation..are.

 What is the difference between debt securities and equity securities?

 The following are the main difference between debt securities and equity securities :